brainglobe/.github/CONTRIBUTING.md

 conda activate brainglobe-dev
 ```

-This installs packages that often can't be installed via. pip, including
+This installs packages that often can't be installed via `pip`, including
 `pyqt`.
 The specific version of Python is chosen to allow `tensorflow` to be
 installed on macOS arm64 machines.